OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 ============================

 The HTTP request/responce mechanism is not friendly enough to the end user in order to perform queries to the Catalogue Service.
-For this reason, there are several CSW Clients in the form of web applications like ``http://inspire-geoportal.ec.europa.eu/discovery/discovery/`` or :doc:`GeoNetwork <../quickstart/geonetwork_quickstart>`.
+For this reason, there are several CSW Clients in the form of web applications like the `INSPIRE Geoportal <http://inspire-geoportal.ec.europa.eu/discovery/discovery/>`_ or :doc:`GeoNetwork <../overview/geonetwork_overview>`.
-Also there is a client plugin for QGIS that we are going to use for this tutorial.
+For this tutorial, we will use the :doc:`QGIS <../overview/qgis_overview>` `OGC Catalogue Service Client <https://sourceforge.net/apps/trac/qgiscommunitypl/wiki/qgcsw>`_ plugin.

 To install the plugin: